yashPundhir/Pro_Backend_Developer_Course/Readme.md

     - [YAML Crash Course by Hitesh Sir](https://www.youtube.com/watch?v=9BGWtTahGnw)
 ---
 - Authentication token for swagger docs => `done`
+  - In Swagger Docs, under the Servers, whichever URL is selected, all the requests will be going to that particular URL.
 ---
 - Docs for HTTP Methods Swagger => `done`
 ---